- Download our Moving to the USA Guide (PDF)

-There have been a few incidents of terrorism in the US since 2001, such as the horrific Boston Marathon bombings in 2013, but the country's various security agencies have largely cracked down on terrorism and are able to intercept any plots before they are carried out.
-The terrorism threat is now low, and the main risk comes from local individuals inspired by terrorist ideology to carry out so-called ‘lone actor’ attacks targeting public events or places.
-School shootings have also increased at public schools, but most schools have various security measures in place to prevent any such violence, and the risk to children is low.
+Terrorism, including domestic terrorism, is a risk in the USA.
+In many cases, the country's various security agencies are generally able to intercept any plots from large terrorist groups before they are carried out.
+The main risk comes from local individuals inspired by terrorist ideology to carry out so-called ‘lone actor’ attacks targeting public events or places.
+Shootings have also increased at schools, but the vast majority of schools have put various security measures in place to limit any possible damage in the case of a shooting.

 Dos and don'ts of avoiding crime in the USA

 - Do remain aware at all times.
 Many crimes are opportunistic, especially when someone looks like an easy target.
 A person who is vigilant of their surrounds and potential risks is less appealing to criminals.